Relapse vs. Setbacks

-More subtle mistakes, obstacles and problems which arise in recovery.
+Relapse: More subtle mistakes, obstacles, and problems that arise in recovery.

 Setback: something which happens to hinder or impede the experience of sobriety